 When the comparison is being made, it does not say ‘is like’, or ‘as’.
-This is a simile.
+This would be a simile.
 E.g.: ‘Life is like a box of chocolates,’ or, ‘as blind as a bat.’
 However, many of these are also clichés.
 But I feel I am resurrecting my English grammar O-Level now, so will move on!

 But let’s keep things simple for now, and just stick to metaphors.

-It is the over familiarity of metaphors that causes them to die off.
+It is the over-familiarity of metaphors that causes them to die off.
 With time, we rarely bother to conjure up an image and take them for granted.
-I know this to be true, since I had never realised that the phrase to go ‘belly up’ comes from a dead fish floating to the surface (with their belly up!).
+I know this to be true since I had never realised that the phrase to go ‘belly up’ comes from a dead fish floating to the surface (with their belly up!).

 I wonder if ‘tits up’ is also a dead metaphor?!
 Moving swiftly on…

 It may be hard to believe, but when metaphors first evolved, they evoked all the senses.
 A phrase like ‘she took my breath away’ would have you taking a huge inhale of breath, your lungs constricting as you imagined the physical impact of the ‘breath-taking’ image.

 But as language evolves and we start to incorporate these phrases into our everyday life we stop picturing – if we ever did at all!
 This is when we need to stop using them in our writing.

 Life is not a bed of roses…do you conjure this in your mind’s eye?
 I doubt it.
 How about he has a heart of gold…do you stop and think about this precious metal and how valuable it is?
 Unlikely.
 If it doesn’t evoke imagery in your mind, the chances are it should be obsolete in your writing.

 I would like to demonstrate the metaphor dilemma with the outdated cliché kicked the bucket – do you know where this comes from?
 If you are like me, you probably just associate it with dying, which is of course true, but read on…